The Great Garrick: Plot

-In London in 1750, renowned English actor David Garrick announces onstage that he has been invited to Paris to work with the prestigious Comédie-Française.
-A fop in a box seat declares that the French want Garrick to teach them how to act, and the audience chants, "Teach the French!"
-The playwright Beaumarchais attributes the remark to Garrick himself.
-The outraged French actors, led by their president, Picard, take over the inn where he will be staying, and Beaumarchais devises a plot to humiliate Garrick publicly.
+In London in 1750, renowned English actor David Garrick announces at the end of a performance that he has been invited to Paris to appear with the prestigious Comédie-Française.
+A fop declares that the French want Garrick to teach them how to act, and the audience raises the chant, "Teach the French!"

+The playwright Beaumarchais, who was there, attributes the remark to Garrick himself, which outrages the Parisian theatre company.
+He devises a plot to cut Garrick down to size.
+The troupe, led by their president, Picard, takes over the inn where he will be staying en route to lay on an ambush.